-Prerequisite: MLIS 7100.
+Prerequisite: MLIS 7100 or consent of instructor.
 Examination of social science information domains and information resources, including the structures and bibliographies of the disciplines in electronic and print format.
 Various information formats are examined, and appropriate search and retrieval methods are explored.